penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 ## Human-in-the-loop

 Many agentic workflows require human intervention - for example, a high-stakes decision should wait for approval.
-You can implement this in Logic Apps via webhook actions.
+There are webhook and connector actions that support this pattern.
+For example, including the [Teams "Post adaptive card and wait for a response" action](https://learn.microsoft.com/en-us/connectors/teams/?tabs=text1%2Cdotnet#post-adaptive-card-and-wait-for-a-response) inside a tool branch will pause agent execution until the user responds.

 ## Parallel tool execution